 Most everyone is familiar with ABC Carpet & Home, and their restaurants, ABC Kitchen and ABC Cocina.
-Now you can get to know the veggie-centric offshoot that is the perfect place for a creative power lunch.
-Elegant veggie sharing plates include avocado lettuce cups, a grain bowl or a tartine.
+Now you can get to know their veggie-centric offshoot abcV, which is the perfect place for a creative power lunch.
+Elegant sharing plates include avocado lettuce cups, a grain bowl or a tartine.
 Every option is light but satisfying and helps with keeping a constant conversation as the dishes are both visually appealing and incredibly delicious.

-Chef Daniel Boulud’s casual bistro is located across from Lincoln Center and is designed to look like a wine cellar.
+Chef Daniel Boulud’s casual bistro Bar Boulud is located across from Lincoln Center and is designed to look like a wine cellar.
 The cavernous restaurant is filled with various little booths which make for a great setting for intimate conversations.
-Think business deals.
-Here you will find the more traditional brasserie standbys like French onion soup and steak frites.
-The highlight, though, is the house-made charcuterie, which has its own entire menu dedicated to it.
-The program, served daily, includes seasonal specialties like Poulet Aux Poivrons and Canard Aux Figues.
+Here you will find the more traditional brasserie standbys like French onion soup and steak

-Everyone knows about breakfast at Tiffany’s, and power lunch regulars have been doing lunch at Barney’s for years.
-This is the ultimate in fancy salads for ladies who lunch, and or people who prefer lighter midday meals.
+This is the ultimate in fancy salads for ladies who lunch, or people who prefer lighter midday meals.
 Fred’s is typically a great spot for celebrity spotting and their menu is full of American classics.
 To top that off, if your time permits, it’s located within one of the best department stores in town.